 Interest and areas of expertise

-Tropical canopy amphibians, woodland vernal pool ecosystems, conservation biology, and reconciliation ecology and sustainable community development.
+Conservation biology of Neotropical amphibians, tropical cloud forest canopy ecology, woodland vernal pool ecosystems, phylogeography, reconciliation ecology, and sustainable community development.

 - 1991, B.S. – Zoology, Southern Illinois University, Carbondale